GovTechSG/seed-documentation/post-onboarding-instructions/windows.md

 ![azure-ad-techpass-prod](../images/cloudflare-warp-windows/azure-ad-techpass-prod.png ':size=400')

+  > **Note**
+  >
+  > If you encounter an error stating that user account does not exist in the respective tenant, open a new tab and go to [https://myaccount.microsoft.com](https://myaccount.microsoft.com/), sign out from your account and then retry.

 8. Sign in using your TechPass credentials.

 ![techpass-sign-in](../images/cloudflare-warp-macos/techpass-sign-in.png ':size=50%')

-9. Once you have successfully signed in, click the Cloudflare WARP icon.
-When it is connected, you should see the following page.
+9. After successfully signing in, click **Open Cloudflare WARP.app**.

+When the device is connected to WARP, you should see the WARP Zero Trust in the connected state.

 ![after-signed-in](../images/cloudflare-warp-windows/after-signed-in.png ':size=400')

+10. Open Cloudflare WARP **Settings**, and make sure **Gateway with WARP** is selected.

+WARP is now running and protecting your Internet connection.